Robert-van-Engelen/Forth500/manual.md

 | LEFT/RIGHT  | before typing input "replays" the last line of input to edit
 | CURSOR KEYS | move cursor up/down/left/right on the line
 | C/CE        | clears the line

+The BUSY annunciator lights up during the execution of a Forth word or program.
+The RUN annunciator lights up (BUSY turns off) to accept your input to execute.
+The PRO annunciator lights up to accept your input to compile, for example when entering a colon definition.

 To exit Forth500 and return to BASIC, enter `bye`.
 This saves the Forth500 state in memory.
 To reenter Forth500 from BASIC, `CALL &Bxx00` again where